toontoet/meteor-dynamic-tables/README.md

 ## New in version 2.0

-1. Redis oplog support
+1. Have unique grouping for each table.
-2. Reorder columns
+2. Order groups.
-3. Allow the uesr to add and remove columns
-4. Allow per-column advanced filtering and sorting
-5. Allow arbitrary grouping of records
-6. Save configurations (columns, sort, filter, skip, limit, grouping) on the user object for use later.
-7. Inline editing either using a generic template, or a custom provided one.
-8. More finegrained reactivity to improve render perforamnce

-Some of these advanced features require the use of the `CustomizableTable` or `GroupedTable` templates.
+3. Allow advanced search on nested tables.
+4. Get advanced view which lets having unique specs on any level.

+All of the new features are applied to `GroupedTable` template.

 ## Installation